If you have products that are available in multiple colors, sizes, materials, etc., they are considered to be products with "variations."

 * To populate all of the fields in the column with a particular value, click on the double-sided arrow icon to the right of that field.

-* To make an existing option unavailable, click the "eye" icon on the far right of the value row.
-You'll notice the eye changes from open to closed.
-This is useful if you are temporarily sold out of an option.
-When it's back in stock, click on the eye icon again to change it from closed to open.
-All options with an "open eye" icon are live and available, and all those with "closed eye" icons are hidden from shoppers.
+* To make an existing variation unavailable, click the Active toggle on the far right of the variation row.
+You'll notice the toggle switch off.
+This is useful if you are temporarily sold out of a variation.
+When it's back in stock, you can toggle it back on by clicking again.
+All variations with an green active icon are live and available, and all those greyed out toggles are hidden from shoppers.

 * If you add an additional variation after publishing the listing, you will have to reconnect images to their corresponding options.